Last updated: June 6, 2013

-Legislative update: At least two bills filed for 2013 seek to expand the state’s ban on texting and driving to all drivers regardless of age.
-None of the similar measures filed in 2012 came to a vote, and no hearings have been set on the 2013 plans (HB 394, HB 524).
+Legislative update: At least two bills filed for 2013 sought to expand the state’s ban on texting and driving to all drivers regardless of age, but they failed to advance.
+As in 2012, none of the similar measures filed in came to a vote, and no hearings were held.

 No young drivers reportedly have been punished for texting and driving in more than half the counties in Missouri.